-Click "Groups" on the Navbar to get to the following page.
+To form or join a group, go to "Groups" on the Navbar to get to the following page.

 Then click "View Available Groups".
 A vacant group has a 0/5 designation.
-Available Groups
+There are a total of 50 groups, which is more than enough for our class size.